Admission

 Failure to report any previous academic work at another college or university may be considered a violation of academic integrity.
 Non-satisfactory performance, including but not limited to probation, suspension, or expulsion, as well as issues of academic integrity may nullify the applicant’s eligibility to be admitted.

-Official documents submitted for admission consideration become property of the University and cannot be returned or copied for distribution.
+All documents submitted for admission consideration become property of the University and will not be returned or copied for distribution.

 Admission for International Students